peritus/obsidian-interactive-ratings/CSS-CUSTOMIZATION.md

 ### Default Styling

-By default, the plugin applies:
+**The plugin applies NO default visual styling to symbol states.** All symbol state classes are provided as neutral theming hooks:

-- **Filled symbols** (`.interactive-rating-symbol--rated`): Full opacity, no filters
+- **Filled symbols** (`.interactive-rating-symbol--rated`): No default styling - add your own
-- **Half symbols** (`.interactive-rating-symbol--half`): 80% opacity
+- **Half symbols** (`.interactive-rating-symbol--half`): No default styling - add your own
-- **Empty symbols** (`.interactive-rating-symbol--empty`): 50% opacity
+- **Empty symbols** (`.interactive-rating-symbol--empty`): No default styling - add your own
-- **High contrast mode**: Empty symbols get 30% opacity with grayscale filter, half symbols get 60% opacity with enhanced contrast for better accessibility
+- **Unrated symbols** (`.interactive-rating-symbol--unrated`): No default styling - add your own

+**Accessibility styling is preserved:** High contrast mode will automatically apply enhanced contrast styling only when users have high contrast preferences enabled.
+This ensures accessibility while maintaining theme neutrality in normal viewing modes.

 ### Accessibility Considerations

-The plugin includes automatic high contrast support.
-When users have high contrast mode enabled, empty and half symbols will automatically receive enhanced contrast styling.
-You can override this by providing your own high contrast styles:
+**The plugin includes automatic high contrast support as the only built-in styling.** When users have high contrast mode enabled, empty and half symbols will automatically receive enhanced contrast styling for accessibility compliance.
+This accessibility styling is preserved even though no default visual styling is applied in normal viewing modes.

+You can override the accessibility styling by providing your own high contrast styles:

 ```css
 @media (prefers-contrast: high) {